1

 易王母,文侯夫人也,與蘇秦私通。 燕王知之,而事之加厚。 蘇秦恐誅,乃說燕王曰:「臣居燕不能使燕重,而在齊則燕必重。」 燕王曰:「唯先生之所為。」 於是蘇秦詳為得罪於燕而亡走齊,齊宣王以為客卿。

 King Yi's mother, who was Marquis Wen's consort, had a private affair with Su Qin.
 The King of Yan knew of it, yet treated him even more generously.
-Su Qin feared execution, so he advised the King of Yan, saying: 'Your subject dwelling in Yan cannot make Yan important, but in Qi, Yan will certainly become important.'
+Su Qin feared execution, so he advised the King of Yan, saying: 'If I remain in Yan, I cannot strengthen Yan, but if I am in Qi, Yan will certainly gain importance.'
 The King of Yan said: 'Do as you, sir, see fit.'
 Then Su Qin pretended to commit a crime in Yan and fled to Qi.
-King Xuan of Qi made him a guest qing.
+King Xuan of Qi made him a guest minister.

 44